Shahid Anwar: Coaching

 After retiring from first-class cricket, Shahid proceeded to become one of the most successful cricket coaches in Pakistan.
 After completing Level I, II and III cricket coaching diplomas from CA (Cricket Australia), he joined Sialkot Stallions as their head coach and propelled them to National T-20 Championship, and the National Bank side to the 2011 One day championship runner-up position.
-He also coached Pakistan "A" team during its tour to Australia in 2010.
+He also coached Pakistan "A" team during its tour of Australia in 2010.

+He has also coached the Pakistan under-19 team that beat India, by 191 runs, in the final of the 2025 ACC Under-19 Asia Cup.